DataJuggler/Configurator/ReadMe.txt

 This program makes a very big assumption, and that is the source and target folders must be the same on each machine.
-If they are not, you will need to do a search and replace in the ConfigOutput.txt file for each file entry.
+If they are not, you will need to do a search and replace in the ConfigOutput.txt file for any file entries that are not the same.

 Example: